rolfsormo/flipjs/README.md

 ## TODO

-- Support providing mongoose-like models for better SQL db and index creation
+- Support providing mongoose-like schemas for better SQL db and index creation
 - Make a wiki page with a table with all known browsers and show the default adapter for them (first one detected) and for each adapter if it is supported
 - Support ensureIndex() (when supported; depends on the adapter most likely)
 - Support SQL databases naïvely by storing keys and values there first, but later generate alter tables with all new ensureIndex() calls
 - Make browser tests, run them with some headless unit test framework
 - Push to NPM and bower
-- flip-cli, that can at least "flip learn <db-url>" and output the options and models to support that (keyvalue db's study the data, sql db's use describe or some such AND study the _extras-field)
+- flip-cli, that can at least "flip learn <db-url>" and output the options and shcemas to support that (keyvalue db's study the data, sql db's use describe or some such AND study the _extras-field)
-- models: if sql db doesn't have a model (or encounter a field that is not in the model) the field will be saved into a generic _extras -field (json string) that cannot be queried directly, but with the MongoMatcher only after the data has been read to memory (=slow, up to the developer to create the correct model eventually, possibly with "flip learn")
+- schemas: if sql db doesn't have a schema (or encounter a field that is not in the schema) the field will be saved into a generic _extras -field (json string) that cannot be queried directly, but with the MongoMatcher only after the data has been read to memory (=slow, up to the developer to create the correct schema eventually, possibly with "flip learn")
 - add url and urls field to options for supporting multiple cassandra instances, but also possibly eventually replicating to several db's
-- mongo support with native mongodb AND mongoose (can reuse the models directly IF the options are correct)
+- mongo support with native mongodb AND mongoose (can reuse the schemas directly IF the options are correct)
-- add validateModel-option that only throws exceptions if data is incorrect, not correct it
+- add validateSchema-option that only throws exceptions if data is incorrect, not correct it

 # Running tests